smdecripan/RIpred/README.md

-# RIpred
-Machine learning-based retention time prediction of trimethylsilyl derivatives of metabolites.
+# Machine learning-based retention time prediction of trimethylsilyl derivatives of metabolites.